 Fresh out of South Australia, Adelaide-based shoemaker Beccy Bromilow is driven to create simple, practical designs with a sustainable focus – which is evident in the brand’s design stage, materials used and waste management.
 BB Shoemaker’s footwear and leather accessories are assembled by hand at Ensemble Studios, a collective retail, studio and hire space located in Adelaide.
 The shoes are a range of slip ons, lace ups, boots and sandals, in vegetable tanned kangaroo leather.

-R.M Williams is no longer an Australian-owned company, but the majority of the brand’s footwear is still handmade in Adelaide.
+R.M Williams is once again an Australian-owned company, and the majority of the brand’s quality footwear is still handmade in South Australia.
 The classic R.M leather boots are known for their quality and the brand offers repairs on worn and damaged shoes for a fraction of the cost – replacing the heel and sole after years of use.
 It’s worth investing in a pair of these classic kicks.

-Environmentally friendly sneakers, made with raw materials sourced from organic farming and ecological agriculture, without chemicals or polluting processes.
-These babies are ethically designed and produced in southern Brazil (unlike 95% of the world’s sneakers which are made in Southeast Asia), and made to last with quality cotton, rubber and leathers.
-Read more about this brand’s epic commitment to sustainable production here.
-Australians can buy VEJAS from the Well Made Clothes online store.
-Prices range between $125-$195.
+Veja produces environmentally friendly sneakers, made with raw materials sourced from organic farming and ecological agriculture, without chemicals or polluting processes.
+Unlike 95% of the world’s sneakers which are made in Southeast Asia, Veja sneakers are ethically designed and produced in southern Brazil and made to last with quality cotton, rubber and leathers.
+You can read more about this brand’s epic commitment to sustainable production here.
+Australians can buy Vejas from the Considered edit on The Iconic.
+Prices range between $120-$200.